 The school was originally called Middle Georgia Military and Agricultural College and was ceded state government lands surrounding the Old Capitol Building, which was the seat of government for the State of Georgia from 1807-1868.
 The Old Capitol Building, then as now, is a central feature of the Milledgeville campus and sits on the city’s highest point.

-The name of the school was changed to Georgia Military College in 1900.
-Legislative acts of 1920 and 1922 severed the relationship with the University of Georgia and gave a local Board total power over the operations of the school.
+The name of the school changed to Georgia Military College (GMC) in 1900.
+Legislative acts of 1920 and 1922 severed the relationship with the University of Georgia and made GMC a public institution operating under the direction of a publicly elected Board of Trustees.